RealShiftless/libkasm/README.md

 # libkasm

 **libkasm** is a modular tokenizer, parser, and assembler framework written in C.
-It’s designed for building custom instruction sets and bytecode formats — perfect for emulators, fantasy consoles, embedded projects, or whatever cursed CPU you’re cooking up.
+It’s designed for building custom instruction sets and bytecode formats — perfect for emulators, fantasy consoles or embedded projects.

 ---